ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 "Alanyi?
 That some kind of god?" asked Gond.

-"Godess," corrected Pell.
+"Goddess," corrected Pell.
 "Our Sim here is a priest of this Alanyi, although I have to question her power if her priests make a habit of one-way trips to the salt mines."

-"Alanyi is the godess of peace and mercy," clarified Sim.
+"Alanyi is the goddess of peace and mercy," clarified Sim.
 "And I can't think of many places needing mercy more than this one," he continued with a lopsided grin.
 "Though I must admit, I'd much rather she'd sent me to a nice monastery than a slaver's ship."

 Above them, Garrett's voice carried clearly.
 "Captain says we're making good time.
 Should reach Blackwater Bay by tomorrow evening.
 We'll pick up more cargo there and then head to the mines."